CS2103AUG2016-W11-C3/addressbook-level4/docs/DeveloperGuide.md

 1a.
 User entered an invalid command.

 * 1a1.
-System display unsuccessful message.
+System displays invalid command entered.

 * 1a2.
 Use case ends.

 2a.
 Invalid storage location.

 * 2a1.
-System display unsuccessful message.
+System displays invalid file path entered.

 * 2a2.
 Use case ends.

 2b.
 Storage location is not accessible/writable.

-* 2a1.
-System display unsuccessful message.
+* 2b1.
+System displays file is not writtable.

-* 2a2.
+* 2b2.
 Use case ends.

 ---